Jerry West, a 3-time Hall of Fame selection and the inspiration for the NBA logo, dies at 86

 “I valued his friendship and knowledge,” Jordan said.
 “I always wished I could have played against him as a competitor, but the more I came to know him, I wish I had been his teammate.
 I admired his basketball insights and he and I shared many similarities to how we approached the game.”

 A native of Chelyan, West Virginia, West was known as a tenacious player who was rarely satisfied with his performance.
-He grew up shooting at a basket nailed to the side of a shed and often shot until his fingers bled.
+He grew up shooting at a makeshift outdoor basket, often out there until his fingers bled.
 He became the first high school player in state history to score more than 900 points in a season, averaging 32.2 points in leading East Bank High to a state title.

 Basketball, he would later reveal, was his therapy.

-In his memoir, “West by West: My Charmed, Tormented Life,” West chronicled a lifelong battle with depression.
+In his 2011 memoir, “West by West: My Charmed, Tormented Life,” West chronicled a lifelong battle with depression.
 He wrote that his childhood was devoid of love and filled with anger as a result of an abusive father.
-He often felt worthless, and to combat that, he said he put his energy into playing the game.

 West led West Virginia University — where he is still the all-time leader in scoring average — to the NCAA final in 1959, when the Mountaineers lost by one point to California.